dtxe/dsi_c5_playground/README.md

-# this is a playground repository for cohort 5
+# This is a playground repository for Cohort 5

 ## This is Zaryab's Version